North Castle DWI Defense Lawyers

 Alcohol & Drug Related Driving Charges In New York State

 Mayo Bartlett is a North Castle DWI Defense Lawyer who has the experience and dedication that you or your loved one needs on their side when facing DWI, DUI, DWAI and related charges.
-He is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York and he was selected as one of the Top 100 Trial Lawyers by the National Trial Lawyers, and he has been recognized as a Super Lawyer.
-He has also been a criminal defense attorney and North Castle DWI Defense Lawyer since 2003, and he has a thorough understanding of police procedure from years spent working with officers and detectives in North Castle and throughout Westchester County, Putnam County, New York City and the Hudson Valley.
+Mayo is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York and he was selected as one of the Top 100 Trial Lawyers by the National Trial Lawyers, and he has been recognized as a Super Lawyer.
+Mayo has also been a Criminal Defense Attorney and North Castle DWI Defense Lawyer since 2003, and he has a thorough understanding of police procedure from years spent working with officers and detectives in North Castle and throughout Westchester County, Putnam County, New York City and the Hudson Valley.

 Mayo Bartlett was featured in the Journal News in a front page story entitled “Drunken driving: What you need to know during the holidays” which focused on the impact DWI arrests have on people and describes the hardships that one may encounter as a result of drinking and driving, or of being arrested even though one was not impaired.
 Mayo Bartlett puts his clients first, and he has won the 10 Best Client Satisfaction Award from the American Institute of DUI/DWI Attorneys, and he has been selected the AVVO Client’s Choice for DUI defense.